oriolaranda/DistMIS/README.md

 The framework is composed by 4 main scripts: `tfrecord`, `visualize`, `data_parallel` and `exp_parallel`.

 ### Tfrecord
 The `tfrecord` script reads the `dataset.json` file located inside the dataset folder, and creates a tf.data.Dataset from the imagesTr and labelsTr samples.
-It requires the dataset folder path as argument, e.g. /home/Task01_BrainTumor/.
+It requires the orignal dataset directory path as argument, e.g. /home/Task01_BrainTumor/.
+If the target directory is provided, the tf.data.Dataset is serialized and saved in TFRecord format into that directory.
+Running this script is **the first step** in order to run the other scripts.
+Serializing the dataset the memory footprint will be larger but it has good benefits:
+* Perform offline preprocessing and data augmentation.
+* Optimize data reading, online preprocessing and data augmentation.
+It can seem the benefits are poor, but in Deep Learning applications with this type of data, these optimization techniques save hours of training.

 ```console
 foo@bar:~$ python tfrecord.py --help